splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/java/auto-instrumentation-java-k8s.rst

    # splunk-otel-collector-cert-manager-webhook              1          14m
    # splunk-otel-collector-opentelemetry-operator-mutation   3          14m

 The namespace must have a running instance of the OpenTelemetry Collector.
-The name of this instance matches the name of the Collector instance that you installed in :ref:`deploy-helm-chart-java-k8s`.
+The name of this Collector instance matches the name that you set in :ref:`k8s-java-deploy-command`.

 .. code-block:: yaml